Shahriar201/shahriar201/README.md

 - 🔭 I've completed ecommerce, inventory, pos, blogsite & newspaper
 - 👯 I’m looking to collaborate on laravel
 - 🤔 I’m looking for help with laravel and Vue JS
-- 💬 Hire me as a laravel developer
+- 💬 Hire me as a web application developer
 - 📫 How to reach me: Instagram: @shahriar.i.am Linkedin: @the-shahriar
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: Get motivate but I don't hold it
+- ⚡ Fun fact: Get motivate but I can't hold it
 -->